 In 2013 the Vrije Universiteit Amsterdam launched the Migration Law Clinic.
 Students of the Migration Law Clinic write expert opinions in important cases before the Court of Justice of the European Union and the European Court of Human Rights.
 The Clinic has become an important component of the Master Specialisation International Migration and Refugee Law.
 In the academic year 2018-2019 the Clinic celebrates its fifth anniversary.
-For this reason the Amsterdam Centre for Migration and Refugee Law organises an International Migration and Refugee Law Moot Court Competition.
-The oral hearings of the moot court competition will take place on 9 and 10 May 2019 in Amsterdam.
-As part of the event, a seminar on the (potential) role of migration and refugee law clinics in strategic litigation will be held on 10 May.
+For this reason the Amsterdam Centre for Migration and Refugee Law organised an International Migration and Refugee Law Moot Court Competition.
+The oral hearings of the moot court competition took place on 9 and 10 May 2019 in Amsterdam.
+As part of the event, a seminar on the (potential) role of migration and refugee law clinics in strategic litigation was held on 10 May.

 Moot Court structure

-The moot court competition consists of a written round (finalized in March 2019) and a two-day oral round, which takes place on 9 and 10 May 2019 in Amsterdam.
+The moot court competition consisted of a written round (finalized in March 2019) and a two-day oral round, which took place on 9 and 10 May 2019 in Amsterdam.
 Each team pleaded in a fictitious case between the State and a migrant before a legal body.

-Each team should submit written pleadings on behalf of both the State and the migrant.
-The written pleadings should not exceed 6000 words for each party (excluding footnotes).
-The written pleadings will be evaluated by an international evaluation panel.
-A maximum of 12 teams will be invited for the oral hearing in Amsterdam on the basis of the quality of their written pleadings.
+Each team submitted written pleadings on behalf of both the State and the migrant.
+The written pleadings were evaluated by an international evaluation panel.
+12 teams were invited for the oral hearing in Amsterdam on the basis of the quality of their written pleadings.

 During the oral hearing of the moot court each team pleaded two times (once for the State and once for the migrant).
-The best teams will compete with each other in the (semi)final(s).
-Each court session takes 60 minutes.
-Each team will have 20 minutes to plead and 5 minutes for rebuttal.
-Ten minutes are reserved for the judges to ask questions to the parties.
+The best teams competed with each other in the (semi)final(s).
+The semi-finalists were: Ghent University, University of Hong Kong, Maastricht University and the City University of London.

 Moot court case

 The finalists of the moot court competition pleaded on a new migration law topic (family reunification) during the second day of the oral hearing.